-Read about how nasal or sinus cancer and its treatment might change the way you look, and find ways of coping.
+Nasal or sinus cancer and its treatment might change the way you look and how you feel about yourself.
+But there is support available.

 Possible changes in how you look

-Surgery for nasal or sinus cancer might change the way you look.
+Surgery for nasal or paranasal sinus cancer might change the way you look.

 Surgeons try to keep the changes and scarring as minimal as possible.
 But you are likely to have some changes.
 This can be very upsetting and can affect the way you feel about yourself and how you think others see you.